turingschool/curriculum/source/projects/blogger.markdown

   end
 ```

-Then create a file `app/views/tags/show.html.erb` like this:
+Then create, or modify, the file `app/views/tags/show.html.erb` like this:

 ```ruby
 <h1>Articles Tagged with <%= @tag.name %></h1>